jotaefepinho/online-store/README.md

 - Product/services records include, at least: name, id, photo, description, price, quantity (in stock), and quantity sold.
 - Selling Products: Products are selected, their quantity chosen, and are included in a cart.
 Products are purchased using a credit card number (any number is accepted by the system).
 - Product/Service Management: Administrators can create/update/read/delete (crud) new products and services.
 For example, they can change the stock quantity.
-- Your functionality: Create a functionality that is specific to your application.
+- Your functionality: Create a functionality that is specific to your application. &check;
 - Responsive design for various screen sizes (desktop, tablet, mobile). &check;

 **Additional requirements** we might be able to implement: